jwmurray/tdd/README.md

-# Rust Test Driven Development (TDD) examples
+# Test Driven Development (TDD) examples in Rust

 ### TDD follows the simple but powerful cycle of
-- Red -- Write a test that fails
+1. Red -- Write a test that fails
-- Green -- Write just enough code to make the test work
+2. Green -- Write just enough code to make the test work
-- Refactor -- clean up the code, eliminate duplicate code and clean up the comments and docs.
+3. Refactor -- clean up the code, eliminate duplicate code and clean up the comments and docs.

 #### Key #1: Don't write a line of code that is not demanded by a failig test.
 #### Key #2: Refactor to